AnnieCannons/intro-to-programming-curriculum/html/readme.md

 # In-class activities

 1. Install Visual Studio Code
+2. Add your name to the title of the in-class website (slide 14)
-2. In-class website
+3. In-class website
    a.
 Headers Part One
    b.
 Headers Part Two
    c.
 About Section